magomimmo/modern-cljs/doc/tutorial-14.md

-Nowadays, by using functional programming languages like CLJ/CLJS, the unit tests are much easier to implement, as compared with imperative and object-oriented programming languages, because most of the time you have to deal with pure functions whose output depend only on the passed input.
+Nowadays, by using functional programming languages like CLJ/CLJS, the unit tests are much easier to implement, as compared with imperative and object-oriented programming languages, because most of the time you have to deal with pure functions whose output depends only on the passed input.

 ## Introduction